Armored bulldozer

-The armoured bulldozer is a basic tool of combat engineering.
-These combat engineering vehicles combine the earth moving capabilities of the bulldozer with armour which protects the vehicle and its operator in or near combat.
-Most are civilian bulldozers modified by addition of vehicle armour/military equipment, but some are tanks stripped of armament and fitted with a dozer blade.
-Some tanks (called tankdozers) have bulldozer blades while retaining their armament, but this does not make them armoured bulldozers as such, because combat remains the primary role—earth moving is a secondary task.
+The armored bulldozer is a basic tool of combat engineering.
+These combat engineering vehicles combine the earth moving capabilities of the bulldozer with armor which protects the vehicle and its operator in or near combat.
+Most are civilian bulldozers modified by the addition of vehicle armor/military equipment, but some are tanks stripped of armament and fitted with a dozer blade.
+Some tanks (called tankdozers) have bulldozer blades while retaining their armament, but that does not make them armored bulldozers as such, because combat remains the primary role—earth moving is a secondary task.